itserik0/jumpstart-workshop/content/html/basic-elements.md

 #### Comments

-HTML comments help to document your code.
-They are not displayed in the browser.
+HTML comments are not displayed in the browser.
+Their purpose is to document your code.

 ```
 <!-- This is a comment -->